+Assisted living facilities range from small adult foster homes that care for three or four seniors to swanky retirement campuses with several options for aging in place, meaning that different levels of care can be purchased as needed.
 Seniors with good pensions and investment income often opt for the more opulent settings and can pay for the services.
 It’s wonderful to see people be able make these choices without a lot of worrying over their finances.

-Programs to Help Pay for Assisted Living are Limited
+Programs to Help Pay for Assisted Living Are Limited